TurboGears/tg2/docs/main/DownloadInstall.rst

 **Cygwin** does not include the necessary binary file **sqlite3.dll**; if you want to run cygwin you'll need to install a different database.
 If you have cygwin installed and you want to use the default setup described here, you must perform all operations, including setup operations, within DOS command windows, not cygwin command windows.

-Installing the development version of Turbogears2 (from source)
+Installing the development version of Turbogears 2 (from source)
 ================================================================

 Installing Pylons from Source:
 --------------------------------